microsoft/ivy/doc/proving.md

 The `auto` tactic works by generating a *verification condition* to be checked by Z3.
-This is a formula whose validity implies that the proeprty is admissible in the current context.
+This is a formula whose validity implies that the property is true in the current context.
 In this case, the verification condition is:

     #   (forall X,Y. r(X,Y) -> r(Y,X)) -> (r(n,X) -> r(X,n))